elleshz/retail-sales-analysis/README.md

 # 📊 Retail Sales Data Analysis

 ## 📖 Project Overview
-This project analyzes retail sales data to understand customer demographics, product performance, and sales trends using Python, Power BI, and data visualization.
+This project analyzes retail sales data to understand customer demographics, product performance, and sales trends using Power BI, and data visualization.

 ## 🎯 Objectives
 - Analyze customer behavior by age and gender